Serverless, making it possible to build software without worrying about servers, isn’t this what the majority of us love.

 What might work in this case would be, migrating small pieces of the application into serverless functions over time.

-Shortly few of advantages & disadvantages of serverless architecture to keep in mind;
+Shortly few of the advantages & disadvantages of serverless architecture to keep in mind;

 Servers are managed all by the vendors even though serverless computing does take place on servers.
 Developers never have to worry about dealing with servers.
 Besides reducing the need to invest in DevOps, it also frees up developers to create and expand their projects/applications without having any constraints on server capacity.